zohairawan/DA-BikeStores/README.md

     * Process
     * Analyze
     * Share
+* Data analysis using SQL and Excel
+* Dynamic Dashboards in Tableau and Excel

 ### Datasets
 * Both formats contain the same data, just pick whichever format you prefer to work in